FCC-Mcr/FCC-Mcr/README.md

 $ npm run deploy          # Publish the files in /build to a gh-pages branch
 ```

-### Configuration Tips
+### Wepack Configuration
 The development setup and the build setup are maintained in `webpack.dev.js` and `webpack.prod.js` files.
 The `webpack.dev.js` config sets up the dev server for us and injects the CSS inline via the style loader.
 The `webpack.prod.js` config builds the website in the `/build` directory using the extract-text-webpack-plugin to create a `.css` file in the `/build` directory.

-`watchContentBase: true` watches for any changes made to the styles and index.html and will automatically refresh the browser.
+`watchContentBase: true` watches for any changes made to static files in the root directory eg. (index.html) and will automatically refresh the browser.

 ## Contributions
 Open to pull requests from FreeCodeCamp Manchester users.